-Having been around for a very long time now, its longevity and reputation speak for themselves, but you may be still wondering about the Stairmaster benefits and whether or not the Stairmaster is as relevant today as it was in years gone by.
+Having been around for a very long time now, its longevity and reputation speak for themselves; however, you may still be wondering about the Stairmaster benefits and whether or not the Stairmaster is as relevant today as it was in years past.

-I was wondering the same thing.
-I’d heard of the Stairmaster but had never seen one let alone used one, until I spent four weeks at my aunt’s house in Hawaii a couple of years ago.
+I’d heard of the Stairmaster but had never seen, let alone used, one until I spent four weeks at my aunt’s house in Hawaii a couple of years ago.

-I used her Stairmaster Gauntlet Stepmill for 30 minutes 4 or 5 times a week during my stay.
+During my stay, I used her Stairmaster Gauntlet Stepmill for 30 minutes, split into two sessions, 4 or 5 times a week.

 My thighs looked and felt firmer at the end of my vacation than they had at the beginning.
 This was a first for me.

-Along with giving me a very effective workout, the Stairmaster enabled me to burn stacks of calories too.
+Along with giving me a very effective workout, the Stairmaster enabled me to burn stacks of calories.

 While I always have good intentions, I inevitably stray from my diet when on vacation.
 As a result, I dread hopping on the scale once I’m back home.

 That particular time I was thrilled to find I was the same weight I’d been before my trip.
-I’d been eating more, and using the Stairmaster was the only exercise I did.
+I’d been eating more, and using the Stairmaster was my only exercise.

-I thought about this recently and decided to research the Stairmaster benefits and write a review.
+I thought about this recently and decided to research the Stairmaster benefits and drawbacks and write this article.
 I hope it will be helpful to anyone who has been thinking about buying a Stairmaster.

 The Stairmaster I used is no longer available.
-Having compared the features and price of other models, I recommend the StairMaster SC5 Stairclimber as an excellent alternative.
+Having compared the features and prices of various other models, I recommend the StairMaster SC5 Stairclimber as an excellent alternative.

 Table of Contents